TadiT7/treble_experimentations_wiki/Moto-G6-Play.md

 # Moto G6 Play

+Any GSI that is ARM A-Only should boot, but full compatibility isn't guaranteed

+**Note:** boot animations don't work.
+While booting, it will only show the bootloader logo ("bad key" or "N/A" screen)

 ## Steps to install

 Decryption is not required, but it's recommended.
 * Follow this guide for up-to-date instructions: [[guide] [root] [oreo&pie] [jeter/aljeter] [twrp, decrypt, magisk] [stock firmware]](https://forum.xda-developers.com/g6-play/how-to/guide-t3929928)
 * Even if you have the 32GB model, you need to use the TWRP built for the **16GB** model
 * This thread contains a list of tested GSI ROMs: [ROMs that run on the G6 Play [GSI]](https://forum.xda-developers.com/g6-play/development/roms-run-g6-play-gsi-t3904067)
-* (Any GSI that is ARM A-Only should boot, but hardware compatibility isn't guaranteed)
 * Flash the image with the `fastboot` utility:
     ```
     $ fastboot flash system system-arm-aonly.img